ysdn2019/Graduates-List/graduates/sarah-cockwell.md

 ---
 path: /work/the-dirty-shoe-co-rebrand
 graduate: Sarah Cockwell
-mainimg: /assets/work/SCockwell_Project2Book_Main.jpg
+cover: /assets/work/SCockwell_Project2Book_Main.jpg
-thumbnailimg: /assets/work/SCockwell_Project2Book_Main.jpg
+thumbnail: /assets/work/SCockwell_Project2Book_Main.jpg
 title: The Dirty Shoe Co.
 Rebrand Guide
 groupmembers:
-fields: Branding, Book Design
+category: Branding, Book Design
 mediumdimensions:
 description: The Dirty Shoe Co. is a theoretical online pop up shop that sells end of life cycle shoes in order to make consumers aware of their over buying behaviour.
 Through this project I was able to rebrand the company with a brand book, offering a fresh look that ties into the company’s original purpose with hopes of expanding.
 digitallink: